 Go Dog Sledding

 Discover Banff Tours runs dog sledding adventures at Lake Louise and in Canmore.
-We’ve done this four separate times and it’s always an amazing experience.
-What I particularly love is how quiet the ride is with only the sound of the dog teams steps against the snow.
+We’ve done this four separate times, and it’s always a fantastic experience.
+I particularly love the quiet ride, with only the sound of the dog team’s steps against the snow.

 Ice Skate on Lake Louise

 You’ll be hard-pressed to find a more scenic ice rink than Lake Louise.
 Every year the lake freezes over, and the Chateau Lake Louise marks out multiple ice rinks made for families, figure skating, and hockey.
 Take a skate around this beautiful area and then enjoy some hot chocolate together.

 Snowboarding at all of the SkiBig3 resorts was our primary reason for heading to Banff in the winter before we moved here.
 SkiBig3 is a collection of three mountain resorts, all within Banff National Park.